mooncrest/CSC207RestApi/README.md

 Java 1.8 depedencies should be set up through maven

 # Installation Guide:
-1. Clone the file anywhere u wish
+1. Clone the file anywhere you wish
 2. open the file and click on pom.xml
 3. run the api it should be working and on port 8080